metrorailings/OwlBlog/content/posts/week-3-insights.md

 So far, seems like Green Bay has fully bought in to Matt LaFuck's system of zone runs and bootlegs.
 Rodgers and the offense are out there executing well so far.

+Guarding against the run remains very much a problem for the Green Bay defense.
+Some solid coaching from Sean Payton though, emphasizing the running game knowing full well Green Bay's not built to stone rushing plays.

 ***

 ## Texans @ Steelers